View of the Houston city skyline on a sunny day, with overlaid text that reads “#2 Most diverse large cities in America in 2025. - WalletHub.”

 (Source: Visit Houston via Facebook)

-Ok, ok, the first words were actually “contact light,” but any proud Houstonian will tell you astronaut Neil Armstrong clearly said "Houston, Tranquility Base here, the Eagle has landed."
+Okay, okay, the first words were actually “contact light,” but any proud Houstonian will tell you astronaut Neil Armstrong clearly said, "Houston, Tranquility Base here, the Eagle has landed."

-As you likely know from your favorite astronaut flicks, Houston has a long history with NASA and space exploration.
+As you likely know from your favorite astronaut flicks, Houston has a long history with NASA and space exploration — in fact, when it comes to space exploration, the center of the universe is Houston, safe to say.
 Since breaking ground in 1962, the Johnson Space Center (originally named the Manned Spacecraft Center) has been mission control for an astronomical (pun intended!) range of space research and development programs — from the Gemini, Apollo, and Skylab projects of the 20th century to the International Space Station and other programs operating today.

 An upscale dish from Hugo's restaurant in Houston, Texas, features a piece of roasted fowl, a serving of rice, and various dipping sauces.